10 libri per 10 euro qui

 • 10 ore di lettura

-The first novel by Jonathan Lethem (author of the award-winning Motherless Brooklyn) is a science-fiction mystery, a dark and funny post-modern romp serving further evidence that Lethem is the distinctive voice of a new generation.
 Conrad Metcalf has problems.
 He has a monkey on his back, a rabbit in his waiting room, and a trigger-happy kangaroo on his tail.
-(Maybe evolution therapy is not such a good idea).
-He's been shadowing Celeste, the wife of an Oakland urologist.
+(Maybe evolution therapy is not such a good idea.)
+He's been shadowing Celeste, the wife of an affluent Oakland urologist.
 Maybe falling in love with her a little at the same time.
-When the doctor turns up dead, Metcalf finds himself caught in a crossfire between the boys from the Inquisitor's Office and gangsters who operate out of the back room of the Fickle Muse.
+When the doctor turns up dead, Metcalf finds himself caught in a crossfire between the boys from the inquisitor's Office and the gangsters in the back room of the Fickle Muse.
+Jonathan Lethem's first novel is a science fiction mystery.
+It's funny.
+It's not so funny.

 Gun, with Occasional Music